SACHSTech/Lesson-Nested-Loops-and-2D-Arrays/README.md

 - Off-by-one errors
 - Assuming every row has the same number of columns
 - Trying to access `grid[r][c]` before confirming row/column length

-## Summary
-You now understand:
-- How nested loops work with 1D arrays
-- How 2D arrays are structured in memory
-- How to traverse grids using multiple patterns
-- How to build algorithms such as searching, counting, and summing
-- How to debug nested loop logic
-- How to avoid common pitfalls

-This foundation prepares you for the associated practice problems and all upcoming data structure work in ICS3U.